truvaking/asvz_bot/README.md

 Full instructions to set it up for automatic weekly enrollment are given below.

-Works on the current version of the ASVZ website as of March 2019.
+Works on the current version of the ASVZ website as of September 2020.

 ## Installation

 These instructions are for Ubuntu.
-It was tested on Ubuntu 16.04, Python 3.5.2 and Firefox 65.0 with corresponding Geckodriver v0.24.0.
+It was tested on Ubuntu 18.04, Python 3.6.9 and Firefox 80.0 with corresponding Geckodriver v0.27.0.
 Adapt to your own system if necessary.

 Clone this repository: